team-friendo/signalboost/docs/2-signals-on-1-device.md

 sudo touch /usr/share/applications/signal-desktop-alice
 ```

-Edit that file to have the following contents
+Edit that file to have the following contents:

+(note -- it is necessary to provide the absolute path to your home directory)

 ```
 [Desktop Entry]
 Name=Signal-Alice
-Exec=/opt/Signal/signal-desktop --no-sandbox --user-data-dir=$HOME/.config/Signal-Alice %U
+Exec=/opt/Signal-Alice/signal-desktop --no-sandbox --user-data-dir=<absolute-path-to-$HOME>/.config/Signal-Alice %U
 Terminal=false
 Type=Application
 Icon=signal-desktop